 Fire ant treatment update for organic properties

-The National Fire Ant Eradication Program is reviewing its treatment approach for managing fire ants on organic properties.
+The National Fire Ant Eradication Program is reviewing its treatment approach for managing fire ants on certified organic properties.

-The National Standard for Organic and Bio-Dynamic Produce (the National Standard for export) prohibits GMO material, as do many private domestic organic standards.
+The National Standard for Organic and Bio-Dynamic Produce (the National Standard for export) prohibits GM material, as do many private domestic organic standards.
 The active ingredient, S-methoprene, may be used on properties certified as organic under the National Standard for export, subject to conditions imposed by the Commonwealth Department of Agriculture, Fisheries and Forestry (DAFF).

 We are working with organic peak bodies, relevant authorities, and organic operators to assess and minimise any impact on certification.
 We also ask operators certified under private domestic organic standards to seek guidance from their certifying body, which is best placed to advise on domestic certification matters.